FarisKadir/Team_Profile_Generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+## Mock-Up

+The following image shows a mock-up of the generated HTML's appearance and functionality.